skilldrick/easy6502/index.markdown

 6502](http://www.pagetable.com/docs/terminator/00-37-23.jpg).

 So, why would you want to learn 6502?
 It's a dead language isn't it?
-Well, yeah, but so's Latin.
+Well, so's Latin.
 And they still teach that.
 [Q.E.D.](http://en.wikipedia.org/wiki/Q.E.D.)

+(Actually, I've been reliably informed that 6502 processors are still being produced by [Western Design Center](http://www.65xx.com/wdc/), so clearly 6502 *isn't* a dead language!
+Who knew?)

 Seriously though, I think it's valuable to have an understanding of assembly language.
 Assembly language is the lowest level of abstraction in computers -